Wolcott Gibbs: Early life

 Gibbs was born in New York City on March 15, 1902.
 He was the son of Lucius Tuckerman Gibbs (1869–1909) and Angelica Singleton (née Duer) Gibbs, who married in 1901.
 His father was a Cornell-educated mechanical and electrical engineer who variously worked for Otis Elevators and American Rheostat and obtained patents for motors, running gears and heating systems.
 His sister, Angelica, was born in 1908 and his father died of lobar pneumonia in 1909.

-His paternal grandparents were Francis Sarason Gibbs and Eliza Gay (née Hosmer) Gibbs and his maternal grandparents were Edward Alexander Duer and Sarah Anna (née Vanderpoel) Duer.
+His paternal grandparents were Francis Sarason Gibbs and Eliza Gay (née Hosmer) Gibbs and his maternal grandparents were Edward Alexander Duer and Sarah Anna Vanderpoel (née Van Buren) Duer.
 He was a descendant of mineralogist George Gibbs and the great-nephew of the chemist Oliver Wolcott Gibbs with whom he shared all three names.
 The younger Gibbs, however, disdained the "Oliver" and never used it.
 Through his maternal grandfather, he was a descendant of William Duer, a member of the Continental Congress and signer of the United States Articles of Confederation, and through his maternal grandmother, he was a descendant of U.S. President Martin Van Buren.
 He was also a descendant of Oliver Wolcott Sr., signer of the Declaration of Independence, and Secretary of the Treasury under George Washington and John Adams.
 He also descended from the Livingston family and the Schuyler family.

 After the death of his father and his mother's alcoholism, Gibbs and his sister were sent to live with his uncle and aunt, John Van Buren and Aline Duer.
 He attended various schools, including Horace Mann School, Riverdale Country Day School, The Hill School in Pottstown, Pennsylvania, and the Roxbury School. but he rebelled and was kicked out of nearly all of them.